bloominstituteoftechnology/web-guided-project-dom-1-solution/lesson-plan.md

 ## 2- Instructor's Checklist

 This is a deceptively simple (or deceptively complicated?) lesson filled with _lots_ of new concepts and syntax.
 It's easy to run out of time.
-Here's a quick checklist of things that need covering:
+Here's a quick checklist of things that need covering (or at least mentioning):

 * The DOM as an API for our programs to manipulate the page
 * The global object document